syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 It also allows changing the selection highlight color by using the `SelectionBackground` property.
 Additionally, for unbound mode, you can change the selection foreground color of the text by using the `SelectionForeground` property.

-The selection operations can be handled with the help of SelectionChanging and SelectionChanged.
+The selection operations can be handled with the help of `SelectionChanging` and `SelectionChanged` events.

 {% tabs %}
-{% highlight xaml tabtitle="XAML" hl_lines="8 9 10" %}
+{% highlight xaml hl_lines="8 9 10" %}
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
              xmlns:syncfusion="clr-namespace:Syncfusion.Maui.TreeView;assembly=Syncfusion.Maui.TreeView"